Frequently Asked Questions About Prednisone

 What is the mechanism of action?
-Prednisone belongs to a class of drugs called glucocorticoids.
+Prednisone belongs to a class of drugs called glucocorticoids or "steroids".
 Prednisone produces its anti-cancer effects by inhibiting inflammatory agents in the body, which have been implicated in the development or growth of some cancers.

 How is prednisone given (administered)?
 Prednisone is administered orally as a tablet, and the dose depends on several factors, including the condition being treated, the size of the patient, the particular regimen being used and the overall health of the patient.

 How are patients monitored?
 Patients will usually have scheduled meetings with their healthcare provider while they are being treated with prednisone.
 Blood may be drawn to check levels of blood cells and to monitor functions of some organ systems, such as the kidneys or liver.
 Patients may also undergo physical examinations, scans or other measures to assess side effects and response to therapy.
 Patients may also have their blood sugar and electrolyte (potassium) levels monitored.

 What are the common (occur in 30% or more of patients) side effects of treatment with steroids?